lucadibello/RoadSense/specification/project_specification.md

   - **Data Compression**: Reduce data size by transmitting only significant events.
   - **Event Detection**: Implement on-device logic to detect and report anomalies.
   - **Power Efficiency**: Optimize code to reduce processor load and conserve battery life.

-### Actuator Nodes

-The **actuator nodes** are integrated within the sensor nodes, handling data transmission and power management:

-- **Data Transmission**:
-  - Manage communication protocols and ensure secure data transfer to the server.
-  - Queue data for transmission when connectivity is unavailable.
-- **Power Management**:
-  - Switch between vehicle power and backup battery seamlessly.
-  - Monitor battery levels and optimize power consumption.

 ## System Architecture